IanFinlayson/exploring-cs/chapter05.md

 The first two messages, the ones which are indented, will only be executed when the number is bigger than 10.
-However, the message which says \"Bye bye!\" will be printed every single time the program runs --- whether the condition is met or not.
-That\'s because it\'s not indented, so it\'s not part of the if statement.
+However, the message which says "Bye bye!" will be printed every single time the program runs --- whether the condition is met or not.
+That's because it's not indented, so it's not part of the if statement.

-For this to work, we need to indent our code correctly so Python can tell if it\'s part of an if statement or not.
-Code should normally not be indented, but if it\'s part of an if, it should be.
+For this to work, we need to indent our code correctly so Python can tell if it's part of an if statement or not.
+Code should normally not be indented, but if it's part of an if, it should be.
 If you mix up indentation, Python will get confused.
 For instance, code like this will not work: